inFumumVerti/DHBWorld-Docu/Use Cases/Show weekly meal plan.md

 ![Screenshot](https://github.com/inFumumVerti/DHBWorld-Docu/blob/useCases/Screenshots/screenshot_showWeeklyMealPlan.png)

 # 3. Special Requirements
-* Device has internet connection
-* Availability of OpenMensa Server
+* OpenMensa-API

 # 4. Preconditions
+The main preconditions for this use case are:

+ * The user has started the app and has navigated to the meal plan.
+ * The user has an active internet connection
-The page MealPlan is opened.
+ * The OpenMensa Server is available
+ * The user switch between tabs to view meal plans for different days

 # 5. Postconditions
 n/a